-A candidate should satisfy the following requirements in order to be admitted to the BSc (T&LM) Hons Degree:
+A candidate should satisfy the following requirements in order to be admitted to the BSc Eng Hons degree:

-- 5.2.1 A minimum total of 150 credits including minimum of 135 GPA credits and minimum of 12 non-GPA credits from among the modules specified for the programme, including - (i) 04 GPA credits from two non-technical modules offered during Term A and/or Term C of the programme. - (ii) Skill development modules as prescribed in the curriculum. - 5.2.2 Completion of any other mandatory requirements prescribed by the Faculty. - 5.2.3 A minimum Overall GPA of 2.00. - 5.2.4 Credit requirements specified in the curriculum approved by the Senate.
+- 5.2.1 A minimum total of 150 credits including minimum of 135 GPA credits and minimum of 12 non-GPA credits from among the modules specified for that field of specialization, including - (i) 04 GPA credits from two non-technical modules offered during Term A and Term C of the programme. - (ii) Skill development modules as prescribed in the curriculum. - 5.2.2 Completion of any other mandatory requirements prescribed by the Faculty. - 5.2.3 A minimum Overall GPA of 2.00. - 5.2.4 Credit requirements specified in the curriculum approved for the specialization by the Senate.